 So yes the seat is good, but when compared to the Etihad First Class Apartment or Emirates in First Class, well there is simply no a comparison at all.
 British Airways First is more like a Business Class offering!

 Is The Seat Any Good?

 For First Class, not really.
 But, and this is really crucial, the BA First Class seat is MUCH better than the BA Business Class seat.
 I also have compared British Airways First Vs Business Class and unsurprisingly, First comes out on top, with seats you can truly sleep on (I find the Business Class seats to narrow and uncomfortable to sleep on for long).

-It is worth noting that the Best First Class seat on the BA A380 for solo travellers are the window seats, while companions should choose the middle seats.
-You don’t have to worry though about ending up as a solo traveller in one of the paired, middle seats as there is a divider between these middle seats which can be raised once the flight has commenced.
+It is worth noting that the Best First Class seat on the BA A380 for solo travelers are the window seats, while companions should choose the middle seats.
+You don’t have to worry though about ending up as a solo traveler in one of the paired, middle seats as there is a divider between these middle seats which can be raised once the flight has commenced.